Puzzlepart/bestillingsportalen/Sensitivity-labels.md

 1. Navigate to the **'Provisioning Request Settings'** list in the SharePoint site.
 2. Edit the **'EnableSensitivityLabels'** list item and set the Value field to **'true'**.
 It will be set to 'false' by default.
-3. Navigate to the **Azure Portal > Key Vaults blade** and click on the key vault used for your Provision Assist implementation.
+3. Navigate to the **Azure Portal > Key Vaults blade** and click on the key vault used for your Bestillingsportalen implementation.
 4. Select **'Secrets'** from the left pane.

 ![Key vault secrets screenshot](./images/KeyVaultSecrets.png)